According to a recent survey, slower app load time was the major source of customer frustration with the vote of more than 50% of the total users.

-The term app load time is a very essential measure of UX i.e. User Experience can be defined as a certain amount of time period which is taken for the user-mode apps to completely initialize before their UI i.e. User Interface starts to provide access to user or becomes clickable for the end-user.
+The term app load time is an essential measure of UX, i.e., User Experience can be defined as a certain amount of period which is taken for the user-mode apps to completely initialize before their UI, i.e., User Interface starts to provide access to the user or becomes clickable for the end-user.

-As the app load time is a key metric, that's why nowadays businesses from various different industries are paying specific importance to this factor.
-Some of those industries are Retail, Entertainment, Education, and Travel etc.
+As the app load time is a key metric, that's why nowadays businesses from various industries are paying specific importance to this factor.
+Some of those industries are Retail, Entertainment, Education, and Travel, etc.

 It can be said that the app load time is highly correlated with the rates of conversions, adoption, and also engagement in the mobile as well as web applications.

-According to a recent survey, slower app load time was the major source of customer frustration with the vote of more than 50% of the total users and approximately 20% of the users decided to not engage with a brand with very slow app load times.
+According to a recent survey, slower app load time was the major source of customer frustration with the vote of more than 50% of the total users, and approximately 20% of the users decided to not engage with a brand with prolonged app load times.

 Content Delivery Network can help you in adding more value by transferring the static files like JS, CSS, images, etc. via web servers that are close to the end user's actual physical location.
-So, basically shorter amount of proximity results into faster load time.
+So, the shorter amount of proximity results in faster load time.